 Antigua Carnival is not just a spectator event; visitors can take part in most of the parades via one of the mas bands including Beautiful People, Myst Carnival, Insane Carnival, Barefoot, Dumztree Carnival, Misfitz Carnival, and Xklusive Carnival.
 Participating in Antigua Carnival Monday and Tuesday with full costume would be the ultimate, or visitors can test the waters by participating in Jou’vert or T-Shirt Mas.

-As warm up to Antigua Carnival Monday and Tuesday, there is a J’ouvert event which symbolizes the emancipation of slavery dating back to 1834 in Antigua & Barbuda.
+As a warm-up to Antigua Carnival Monday and Tuesday, there is a J’ouvert event that symbolizes the emancipation of slavery dating back to 1834 in Antigua & Barbuda.
 J’ouvert starts early in the morning – around 3 am to 10 am with thousands of revelers taking to the street to follow trucks with live bands or sound systems to jump-up, dance and celebrate.
-Some J’ouvert mas band not only provide music but also an all-inclusive J’ouvert experience with t-shirt, paint, powder, food, and drink.
+Some J’ouvert mas band not only provide music but also an all-inclusive J’ouvert experience with a t-shirt, paint, powder, food, and drink.

 T-Shirt mas bands are quite common in most Caribbean carnivals, but Antigua Carnival is the only one that has an entire parade just for T-Shirt mas bands.
 So instead of elaborate traditional or modern feather costumes, the only requirement for those who take part in the parade which goes through the streets of St John’s is a troupe T-shirt.
 The T-shirt mas bands are not just colorful but also fashionable, and many women modify their T-shirts to make bikinis, dresses, and rompers.
 Some men also alter their T-shirts though the designs are not as elaborate.
 To find a mas band to participate with, check out the Antigua Carnival website.